-- Restrict social media access.
-Some IoT device apps want to connect with social media.
+- Some IoT device apps want to connect with social media.
 The data could be shared with social media platforms unknowingly.
 Restrict connecting to social media apps when it is not necessary.

 - Block unnecessary ports on your network.
 Attackers use scanners to identify open ports, and if the Telnet port is found open, it could lead to additional attacks using the Telnet protocol.
 If the devices provide the option to block specific protocols, block the ones that will not be used, and are unnecessary.

-- Regularly check for updates.
-Firmware updates on the manufacturer’s site may include patches for bugs and security vulnerabilities.
-You should install these updates as soon as possible.
-The moment attackers are aware of vulnerabilities, they will design malware and exploits against them.
+- Regularly check the manufacturer site for updates.
+Firmware updates include patches for bugs and security vulnerabilities.
+These updates should be installed as soon as possible because as soon as attackers are aware of the vulnerabilities patched in the updates, they will design malware and exploits against them.